wimdetroyer/GildedRose-Refactoring-Kata/README.md

 - Commits will follow following guidelines: https://www.conventionalcommits.org/en/v1.0.0/

 ### Some thoughts on the existing code
-- I will not change the sequence of the code (that is not refactoring - however in this case the functionality would not change, so...) but I must admit it strikes me as odd that the value of sellIn is not IMMEDIATELY decremented instead of in the middle of the method.
+- I must admit it strikes me as odd that the value of sellIn is not IMMEDIATELY decremented instead of in the middle of the method.
+  - However I will not change the sequence of the code (that is not refactoring - however in this case the functionality would not change, so...)
-- The Item class cannot be changed.
+- The Item class itself cannot be changed.
 That's a shame .
   - I'm a proponent of Domain Driven Design where possible (<> anemic domain model: https://martinfowler.com/bliki/AnemicDomainModel.html)
     - quality must be >=0 & <= 50 is an example of a business rule inherent to an item
     - Legendary items (like Sulfaras) being immutable with a fixed value is an example of a business rule inherent to an item